ALIMCOSOFT-SMC-PVT-LTD/flexy-flag/LOCAL-TESTING-GUIDE.md

-# How to Test `flexi-flags` in a Local React Project
+# How to Test `flexy-flag` in a Local React Project

-This guide will walk you through setting up a local React project to test your `flexi-flags` package without publishing it to npm.
+This guide will walk you through setting up a local React project to test your `flexy-flag` package without publishing it to npm.
 This process, known as "linking," allows you to use your package in another project on your machine as if it were installed from the registry.

 ## Prerequisites

 - Node.js (v18+ recommended)
-- Your `flexi-flags` project folder.
+- Your `flexy-flag` project folder.
 - A terminal or command prompt.

 ---

-## Step 1: Build and Link Your `flexi-flags` Package
+## Step 1: Build and Link Your `flexy-flag` Package

 First, you need to build your package and then create a global link to it.

 1.  **Navigate to your package directory:**

     ```bash
-    cd /Users/afaq/Documents/OPENSOURCE/flexi-flags/
+    cd /Users/afaq/Documents/OPENSOURCE/flexy-flag/
     ```

 2.  **Install dependencies and build the project:**